RobinGJonsson/Geo-Memory/README.md

 ## Deployment

 The project was deployed on GitHub Pages.
-I used Gitpod as a development environment where I commited all changes to git version control system.
+I used Gitpod as a development environment where I committed all changes to the git version control system.
-I used push command in Gitpod to save changes into GitHub.
+I used the push command in Gitpod to save changes into GitHub.

 - The site was deployed to GitHub pages.
-- I logged into github
+- I logged into GitHub
 - In the GitHub repository, I went to the Settings tab.
-- From there I clicked the Pages section and cliked the source drop down menu called Branch and selected main.
+- From there I clicked the Pages section and clicked the source drop-down menu called Branch and selected main.
 - Once the master branch has been selected, the page will be automatically refreshed

 The live link can be found here - https://robingjonsson.github.io/Geo-Memory/

-To run localy:
+To run locally:
-- Log in to GitHub and click on repository to download
+- Log in to GitHub and click on the repository to download
 - Select `Code` and click Download the ZIP file.
-- After download you can extract the file and use it in your local environment
+- After downloading, you can extract the file and use it in your local environment

 ## Credits

 ### Content

-- The ShuffleCards function is the Fisher Yates algorithm that I found on https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/
+- The ShuffleCards function is the Fisher-Yates algorithm that I found on https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/
 - All icons on the page were taken from [Font Awesome](https://fontawesome.com/)

 ### Media